 TMJ Disorders – What to Do

-- Do apply moist heat – a hot water bottle or a warm, moist towel can help to soothe tight jaw muscles that can be contributing to your jaw pain and discomfort.
+A hot water bottle or a warm towel can soothe tight muscles that can be contributing to your jaw pain.

-- Do maintain good posture – how you hold your head has a big impact on the alignment of your jaw.
+How you hold your head has a big impact on the alignment of your jaw.
 When you’re seated or standing, try to keep your neck in a neutral position over your shoulders and your shoulders pulled back rather than rounding forward.
 Craning your neck down (I.e. while using a smartphone or tablet) can strain the neck and jaw, leading to TMJ issues.

 TMJ Disorders – What to Avoid

 Many of the don’ts of TMJD care are self-explanatory once you’re aware of the habits you may have developed over time without thinking of it.
 Your jaw is designed for specific functions and using your head, mouth, jaw, and teeth to do things it wasn’t made to do can put a lot of strain on the TMJ.
 Keeping these things in mind can help to protect your TMJ: